0x49D1/0x49D1.github.io/_posts/2025-02-21-remote-debug.md

 layout: post
 title: "How to Enable Remote Debugging in a Docker Container for Rider and Visual Studio"
 date: 2025-02-21
+excerpt: "When containerizing your .NET application, you might still need to attach your IDE’s debugger to troubleshoot issues that occur only in the containerized environment.
+In this article, we show you how to add remote debugging capabilities to your Docker container so that both JetBrains Rider and Visual Studio can connect seamlessly.
+Keep in mind that such debugging sessions are rare, but sometimes very useful."
 author: "Dimitri Pursanov"
 tags: [csharp, remote, debugging, dotnet]
 ---